National Defence University of Malaysia: 2000s

 On 10 November 2006, ATMA was upgraded to university status creating the current UPNM.
 The establishment of the university was announced by the Prime Minister Datuk Seri Abdullah Ahmad Badawi during the Budget 2007 reading in the Malaysian Parliament.
 The setting up of the university cost RM 500 million and was fully borne by the Government of Malaysia.

 The university's first intake of students was for the 2007/2008 session.

 2010s

 On 1 June 2017, the university was embroiled in a controversy following the murder case of 20-year-old military cadet officer Zulfarhan Osman Zulkarnain who succumbed from grave injuries by bullying of several other dormmates.

 Campus

 Location

 UPNM's main campus is at the Sungai Besi Camp in Kuala Lumpur.
 The campus was completed in 2002 as part of ATMA.

 Chancellory

 The former Commandant of ATMA, Lt.
 General Dato' Wira Ir.
 Ismail Samion was appointed as the first vice-chancellor of UPNM.
 His appointment created history in the Malaysian higher education scene as the first military personnel appointed to be vice-chancellor of a local university.
 Ismail was Commandant of ATMA for six years prior to the appointment.

-The current Vice-Chancellor is Lt Jen Datuk Mardzuki Bin Muhammad who appointed to the post in 2023.
+The current Vice-Chancellor is Lt Jen Datuk Wira Arman Rumaizi Bin Hj Ahmad who appointed to the post in 2025.